 The new BP Pump Rewards program explained

-The contrast between the old and new version is like night and day.
+The contrast between the old and new version (which began last year) is like night and day.
 It went from being the best to one of the worst.
 Be warned, it’s quite convoluted…

 The new program is called “Pump Rewards” but it’s hardly rewarding: